AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/get-set-up-and-add-a-person.md

 ---
 unique-page-id: 2359351
-description: Get Set Up and Add a Person - Marketo Docs - Product Documentation
+description: Get Set up and Add a Person - Marketo Docs - Product Documentation
-title: Get Set Up and Add a Person
+title: Get Set up and Add a Person
 exl-id: 194c7421-fe6d-4d8c-bd34-d3fc89ec80f2
 ---
-# Get Set Up and Add a Person {#get-set-up-and-add-a-person}
+# Get Set up and Add a Person {#get-set-up-and-add-a-person}

 There are a few things to do before you begin the missions.